 We have established an intellectual property portfolio through which we seek to protect our system and technology.
-As of December 2016, our portfolio consisted of over 35 patents issued and 17 patents pending in the United States and abroad for our counterpulsation, technology.
-In addition, our portfolio includes over 50 exclusive and non-exclusive patents with respect to ultrafiltration and the Aquadex system.
+As of December 31, 2016, our portfolio consisted of over 35 patents issued and 13 patents pending in the United States and abroad for our counterpulsation technology.
+In addition, our portfolio includes over 50 exclusively and non-exclusively licensed patents with respect to ultrafiltration and the Aquadex system.
 Finally, Sunshine Heart has two patents pending in the neuromodulation space.
-Our patents and patent applications cover various aspects of both the methodology as well as the design of the C-Pulse System device and related components, our neuromodulation technology, and the Aquadex FlexFlow.
+Our patents and patent applications cover various aspects of both the methodology as well as the design of our discontinued C-Pulse System device and related components, our discontinued neuromodulation technology, and the Aquadex FlexFlow.